arijitcodes/Contact-App/README.md

 This is a Self Project, made on MERN Stack.
 After going through basics of MERN I needed some kind of full project to work on and gather some experience on Full Stack MERN Development on my own.
 So I decided to make a Contact App.

-This is a Web App just like Google Contacts, where users can Sign Up, and Create and Store their contacts.
+This is a Full Stack Web App just like Google Contacts, where users can Sign Up, and Create and Store their contacts.

-This is the Backend of the whole project.
-I might upload the Frontend later.

 If you have any suggestions, please feel free to leave the suggestions.
 Constructive Criticism is always appreciated.